Pinus ponderosa male cones

 FINAL GRADES:

-Grades will be assigned as follows, assuming you get above 60% on the final ID exam.
-Grades with plusses or minuses may or may not be assigned, at the discretion of the instructor.
+Grades will be assigned as follows, assuming you earn above 60% on the final ID exam.

 MAKE-UP EXAMS & QUIZZES: